Gourav-334/Noteworks/Web Designing/W3Schools {O}/1) HTML.md

 <p> Paragraph <br> 2 </p>
 ```

-- None of the HTML tag is case-sensitive.
+- None of the HTML tag is case-insensitive.
 - Means we could have used `<BR>` instead `<br>` too.